 4CITIES is not a normal graduate program, and it does not offer a normal academic experience, but that is very much by design.
 The multifaceted complexity of cities is difficult to grasp, and so 4CITIES takes a holistic and immersive approach.
 Theory and practice are seen as mirrors, each critically reflecting the other.
 The city is engaged as an evolving narrative, more dialogic than linear, and students learn to see “The City” as manifold and emergent, to hear it, to participate in it, and to understand it, all while experimenting with their role in shaping it.
 Life and scholarship in 4CITIES are not always easy, but for those who embrace its unique approach the program can be immensely rewarding, inspiring, and transformative.

 When is 4CITIES?

 The program begins in Brussels in mid-September and remains there until the end of January.
-After a break in February, the Vienna semester runs from March through June.
-The third semester for the Classical Track, in Copenhagen, starts in September and ends in mid-December.
-The final semester, in Madrid, begins in early February and wraps up at the end of May.
-The cities in the second year differ for students in the Research and Practice Tracks, but the timeline remains roughly analogous.
-Written theses are submitted after the fourth semester, with thesis defences expected to take place in early July in Vienna and the graduation ceremony in Brussels in late September.
+After a one-month break, the Vienna semester runs from late February until early July.
+The third semester for the Classical Track, in Copenhagen, starts in late August and ends in mid-December.
+The final semester, in Madrid, begins in late January or early February and wraps up at the end of April.
+The setup in the second year differs for students in the Research and Practice Tracks, but the timeline remains roughly analogous.
+Written theses are submitted after the fourth semester, with thesis defenses expected to take place in early July in Vienna and the graduation ceremony in Brussels in late September.
 See Approach & Structure for more information.